-The Knowledge Graph is Google’s own database, where all of the data that has been collected from billions of searches is evaluated for relevance.
+The Knowledge Graph is Google’s own database, where all of the data that has been collected from billions of wide web searches is evaluated for relevance.
 When Google begins to understand exactly what you’re writing about on your site, they’ll begin sending you more traffic and improving your rankings.

 The Knowledge Graph was rolled out on May 16, 2012.
 All these years later, Google is still focused on its users and your responsibility to those users.
 Google can’t do it all alone – the company needs you to help make search results valuable and helpful for its users.

 On top of that, Google is constantly acquiring data-driven companies.
 For example, in 2014, Google acquired the UK-based artificial intelligence outfit, DeepMind, for $400 million.
-That made them even better at pinpointing where users come from and how they conduct their searches, based on their intentions.
+That made them even better at pinpointing where wide web users come from and how they conduct their searches, based on their intentions.

 Let’s say that you’re writing about “bugs.”
 Your success depends, to a large extent, on how well you can guide the search spider to interpret that word correctly.
 Are you referring to “errors in a computer program”?
 Or, do you mean ”viral or bacterial infections which cause illness”?
 Or “giving someone persistent trouble”?
 Or, “insects.”